spglib/spglib/doc/README.md

 ## Source files

-* `conf.py` contains the sphinx setting confiuration.
+* `conf.py` contains the sphinx setting configuration.
 * `*.rst` are the usual sphinx documentation source and the filenames without `.rst` are the keys to link from toctree mainly in `index.rst`.
 * `*.inc` are the files included in the other `*.rst` files.